templatus/templatus-hotwire/README.md

 brew bundle
 ```

-3. Install and set up [puma-dev](https://github.com/puma/puma-dev) to use HTTPS for both the application and `webpack-dev-server`.
+3. Install and set up [puma-dev](https://github.com/puma/puma-dev) to use HTTPS.
 Do this on macOS:

 ```bash
 sudo puma-dev -setup